DerwenAI/strwythura/README.md

 explains how to construct an *entity-resolved knowledge graph* from **structured data sources** and **unstructured content sources**, implementing an *ontology pipeline*, plus *context engineering* for optimizing AI application outcomes within a specific domain.
-The process is enriched by using *entity embeddings* and *graph algorithms* to develop an enhanced GraphRAG approach, which implements a question/answer chat bot about a particular topic.
+The process is enriched by using *entity embeddings* and *graph algorithms* to develop an enhanced GraphRAG approach, which implements a question/answer chat bot about a domain.
+This material provides hands-on experience with advanced techniques as well as working code you can use elsewhere.

 <img
  src="./strwythura/resources/logo.png"